 This worrying pattern is replicated throughout a range of dining experiences.

-The other day, I went for a pizza with a lady friend and when it become clear she wasn’t going to sleep with me I stopped paying attention and started looking around the restaurant for something to occupy my mind.
+The other day, I went for a pizza with a lady friend and when it become clear she wasn’t going to sleep with me I stopped paying attention and started looking around the restaurant for something to